juxor/afaq/markdown/alinks.md

 the FAU.

 [
-Democracy &amp; Nature: The International Journal of Inclusive
+Democracy & Nature: The International Journal of Inclusive

 [
-Democracy &amp; Nature: The International Journal of Inclusive
+Democracy & Nature: The International Journal of Inclusive

 [
-Democracy &amp; Nature: The International Journal of Inclusive
+Democracy & Nature: The International Journal of Inclusive

 International journal of libertarian socialist, anarchist, social
 ecologist and other thought.
 Included in past issues articles by the